impruthvi/jira-clone/README.md

-# Jira Clone
+# Taskify

-Welcome to the Jira Clone project!
+Welcome to the Taskify project!
 This project aims to replicate the core functionalities of Jira, a popular project management tool.
-Our Jira Clone provides an intuitive interface and powerful features to help you manage your projects efficiently.
+Our Taskify provides an intuitive interface and powerful features to help you manage your projects efficiently.

 ## Features